xShadowBlade/emath.js/documentation/docs/main/upgrade.md

  * @param n - The decimal number to convert.
  * @returns The decimal number in the form of a string. `sign/mag/layer` See {@link DecimalJSONString}
  */
-declare function decimalToJSONString(n: ESource): DecimalJSONString;
+declare function decimalToJSONString(n: DecimalSource): DecimalJSONString;
 /**
  * Converts an upgrade to a cache name (EL)
  * @deprecated Use an object index instead.
  * @param level - The level of the upgrade.
  * @returns The name of the upgrade (EL) that is cached.
 See {@link UpgradeCachedELName}
  */
-declare function upgradeToCacheNameEL(level: ESource): UpgradeCachedELName;
+declare function upgradeToCacheNameEL(level: DecimalSource): UpgradeCachedELName;
 /**
  * Interface for an upgrade that is cached.
  * @template EL - Whether the upgrade is EL or not.